j-ehrhardt/icme-2022-ml-for-cloud-manufacturing/README.md

 ## Requirements

-Requirements for a conda venv are saved in `icme-2022.yml`.
+Requirements for a mamba venv are saved in `icme-2022.yml`.

-For creating a conda env run `conda env create -f venv-icme-2022.yml` in your terminal.
+For creating a mamba env run `mamba env create -f venv-icme-2022.yml` in your terminal.

 ## Quickrun